replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.29, 1.30, and 1.31

 ### New Features {#new-features-1-120-0}
-* Added a guided installation UI for unboxing the Embedded Cluster.
+* Various new features to support Replicated Embedded Cluster.
-* Adds support for rollbacks in Embedded Cluster installations for versions where the embeddedcluster.replicated.com/v1beta1.Config has not changed between versions.

 ## 1.119.1